zaufi/zaufi.github.com/kate-cpp-helper-plugin.md

 Add anything else that as you think belongs to all `kate` sessions.

 The next page is a _Session Paths List_.
-Here is a `#include` directories list for your **current session**.
+Here is a `#include` directories list for your **current session** (usually I have at least one session per project).
 You can store this list into a configuration file for future quick load using _Favorite and Stored Sets_.
 By default the plugin provides one predefined set `Qt4` with directories reported by Qt detection script at plugin compilation time.

 Typical dirs you have to add here is the following:
 * root of your project's source/build tree and/or any other directories inside your project